 FIG. 1 is a somewhat diagrammatic and exploded view in perspective of an assembly of the elements comprising the head and disk assembly incorporating the principles of the present invention.
-The elements depicted in FIG. 1 have been dispersed along broken 30 and direct drive spindle motor subassembly 200 deexplosion lines to facilitate illustration of the head and
+The elements depicted in FIG. 1 have been dispersed along broken explosion lines to facilitate illustration of the heat and 35 particulate contamination during operation. disk assembly.

-FIG. 2 is an expolded diagrammatic view in perspective along a single central axis of explosion of the structural elements comprising a compact optical encoder 35 subassembly incorporated within the head and disk assembly depicted in FIG. 1.
+FIG. 2 is an exploded diagrammatic view in perspective along a single central axis of explosion of the structural elements comprising a compact optical encoder subassembly incorporated within the head and disk 40 scribed in connection with FIGS. 1 and 3-6, and a roassembly depicted in FIG. 1.

-FIG. 3 is a diagrammatic top plan view of the head and disk assembly depicted in FIG. 1, showing the elements thereof in place, except for the upper magnet 40 and flux return plate, and certain flexible connection substrates which have been omitted to facilitate clarity of explanation and understanding.
+FIG. 3 is a diagrammatic top plan view of the head and disk assembly depicted in FIG. 1, showing the elements thereof in place, except for the upper magnet and flux return plate, and certain flexible connection 45 substrates which have been omitted to facilitate clarity of explanation and understanding.

-FIG. 4 is a longitudinal view in side elevation and section of the assembly of FIG. 1 through the axis of 45 rotation of the spindle motor.
-The section is along the line 4-4 in FIG. 3.
+FIG. 4 is a longitudinal view in side elevation and rotation of the spindle motor.
+The section is along the 50 angular displacement which is rotatably journalled to section of the assembly of FIG. 1 through the axis of line 4-4 in FIG. 3.